-My current research focus is on the relationship between language, gender and leadership in educational, business and professional contexts.
-My recent research has been based on an ESRC research project entitled ‘Leadership Talk and Gender in Senior Management Business Meetings in the UK’, which ran from January 2010 until May 2012.
-I have published three monographs: Double-Voicing at Work (2014); The Language of Female Leadership (2010), and Positioning Gender in Discourse (2003), all with Palgrave Macmillan and well received by scholars and practitioners alike.
-My research regularly features in the media including the BBC2 series, Women at the Top and BBC Radio programmes such as Woman’s Hour and Business Daily.
+Judith's research specialized in language, gender and leadership in educational, business and professional contexts.
+The source of inspiration was an ESRC research project entitled ‘Leadership Talk and Gender in Senior Management Business Meetings in the UK’, (2012).
+She published four monographs: Speaking as Women Leaders: Meetings in Middle Eastern and Western Contexts (2016) co-authored with Haleema Ebrahim; Double-Voicing at Work (2014); The Language of Female Leadership (2010), and Positioning Gender in Discourse: A Feminist Methodology (2003), all with Palgrave Macmillan.
+Judith's research regularly featured in the media including the BBC2 series, Women at the Top and BBC Radio programmes such as Woman’s Hour and Business Daily.

 It is with great sadness that the School of Languages and Social Sciences announces the loss of Judith Baxter, Professor of Applied Linguistics, an inspirational colleague and dear friend.
 After a walk in her beloved Porlock in Somerset on 24th February with husband Brian, her death later that afternoon was completely unexpected but mercifully swift.
 Alongside Brian, she leaves behind her mother and two daughters.

 Please click here to visit Judith's memorial page.

 Baxter, J. 2017, Resolving a gender and language problem in women’s leadership: Consultancy research in workplace discourse.
 Discourse & Communication, 11(2): 141-159

 Baxter, J. In press.
 ‘Sociolinguistic approaches to gender and leadership theory.
 In S.R.
 Madsen (ed.)
 Handbook of Research on Gender and Leadership.
 Edward Elgar Publishing.